Banner image for Best wild ruins for families to visit in the Midlands banner image

 Nikki Squires, author of Wild Guide Central England, shares her favourite wild ruins in the Midlands area.
 From the White Ladies Priory in Wolverhampton to the The Elephant Stone in Worcestershire, all these family-friendly locations make a great day out.

 To help you find these six hidden gems, simply click the links below for each one, and use OS Maps to find a direct route to the spot.
-There's a 7-day free trial too, so you can access all of Great Britain anytime, anywhere.
+There’s a free trial too, so you can access all of Great Britain anytime, anywhere.

 1. The Elephant Stone, Bredon Hill and Elmley Castle, Worcestershire